quang-do-se/leetcode-practice/note.md

 Also, check if the linked list is a **singly linked list** or **doubly linked list**.

-## Two pointers
+## Two-pointers technique

 - Consider if index can be out of bound for either pointer
 - If two pointers move in opposite direction, make sure the algorithm can stop correctly
 - Two pointers can go **same direction**, **opposite direction**, or **fixed width** (sliding window)

+### Other notes for Two-pointers technique:
-This technique is often used in a **sorted** array.
+- This technique is often used in a **sorted** array.
-This technique sometimes will relate to Greedy Algorithm.
+- This technique sometimes will relate to Greedy Algorithm.

 ## Identity vs Equality